 4. TIME FOR REVIEW AND EDITING

-I’d suggest to you to take some time off when you e-book is written and get back to it after a week or so (more, if possible).
+Once everything is written: I’d suggest to you to take some time off and get back to it after a week or so (more, if possible).
 That’s a great way to see your mistakes!
 You give your mind some time to rest and it’s not working in the same mode.
 You can re-read everything and see whether it’s still working for you.
-Maybe there’s some phrase that’s used without a context just because you were thinking about your dinner plans at that point or any grammar mistakes can go unnoticed if you look scan the text right away.
+Maybe there’s some phrase that’s used without a context just because you were thinking about your dinner plans at that point.Take some time off once your book is written.
+That's a great way to see your mistakes!
+Click To Tweet

 Besides that, you should give your e-book for someone else to read through.
 That can be your best friend or your mother.
-Paid editor also is an option, but not always necessary one!
+A paid editor also is an option, but not always necessary one!

 As mentioned before, the design is a crucial part of your e-book.
 If possible, you should add up some of your branding elements, so everyone who sees it knows – that’s yours!
 But that’s not the most important part.
 If you’ve decided to work on this with a designer, you can definitely go for it.
 But if you’re willing to get through it yourself, here’s a little help!